-The ability to vary or suspend repayment of a loan for a specified period where instances of financial hardship had occurred due to unforeseen and/or compelling reasons, was agreed in principal by the trustees, however was not required during the period.
-The trustees remain ready to assess each request individually.
+The ability to vary or suspend the repayment of a loan for a specified period where instances of financial hardship had occurred due to unforeseen and/or compelling reasons, was agreed in principal by the Trustees, however was not required during the period.
+The Trustees remain ready to assess each request individually.

-The RAN Central Canteens Board continued to provide strong support for the Fund through regular grants, made possible through canteen sales.
+The RAN Central Canteens Board continued to provide strong support to the Fund through regular grants, made possible through canteen sales.